React (software): Class components

-The introduction of React Hooks with React 16.8 in February 2019 allowed developers to manage state and lifecycle behaviors within functional components, reducing the reliance on class components.

-This trend aligns with the broader industry movement towards functional programming and modular design.
-As React continues to evolve, it is essential for developers to consider the benefits of functional components and React Hooks when building new applications or refactoring existing ones.
+Class components are still supported, but React recommends defining new components as functions instead of classes.

 Routing

 React itself does not come with built-in support for routing.
 React is primarily a library for building user interfaces, and it does not include a full-fledged routing solution out of the box.
 Third-party libraries can be used to handle routing in React applications, such as React Router.
 It allows the developer to define routes, manage navigation, and handle URL changes in a React-friendly way.